 What is a 401k?

 A 401k is an employer-sponsored retirement account.
 It allows an employee to dedicate a percentage of their pre-tax salary to a retirement account.
 These funds are invested in a range of vehicles like stocks, bonds, mutual funds, and cash.
+Oh, and if you're curious where the name 401k comes from?
+It comes directly from the section of the tax code that established this type of plan — specifically subsection 401k.

 How does a 401k work?